 When to expect teeth

-It is not uncommon for baby teeth to start showing at four months old but more often they poke through around seven to nine months old.
-Occasionally teeth don’t appear until after twelve months old and although rare, some bubs are born with a tooth.
+It is not uncommon for baby teeth to start showing at four months but usually it's around seven to nine months they start poking through.
+Occasionally, teeth don’t appear until after twelve months and although rare, some bubs are born with a tooth.

 Baby teeth are eventually pushed out by adult teeth growing up.
 It’s possible for second teeth to come through decayed if baby teeth are not looked after.

-Provide babies and toddlers with a healthy diet and a balanced and settled day.
+Provide babies and toddlers with a healthy diet and a balanced day.
 This will help reduce the poor behaviour that teething often gets the blame for.

-All children are different when it comes to what helps when teething so keep positive while you try to find a remedy that works best for your child.
+All children are different with what helps the distress of teething symptoms so keep positive while you try to find a remedy that works best for your child.